Central points of the double heptagon translation surface are not connection points

-\begin{Rema} A point worth noting is that the sequence of sectors along the algorithm allows us to construct the matrix M which stabilizes the original direction.
+\begin{Rema} A point worth noting is that the sequence of sectors along the algorithm allows us to construct the matrix $M$ which stabilizes the original direction.
 This will allow us, for the double-heptagon, to find a separatrix whose direction is eventually periodic for the gcd algorithm and hence is not parabolic, which means that the separatrix does not extend to a saddle connection. \end{Rema}

 \begin{Rema} This theorem implies that eventually periodic directions for the gcd algorithm are hyperbolic directions, but the converse is not necessarily true.
-However, we think that for the double heptagon surface this gives all hyperbolic directions and, moreover, all directions in the trace field are either hyperbolic (with a periodic ending for the gcd algorithm) or parabolic (for which the gcd algorithm ends in the horizontal direction). \end{Rema}
+However, we guess that for the double heptagon surface this gives all hyperbolic directions and, moreover, all directions in the trace field are either hyperbolic or parabolic. \end{Rema}